Runtime selection

 Sessions are files on disk

-Each line is a complete message with the raw API response, including the model field and full usage object.
+The CLI writes every API request and response to a JSONL file:model field and full usage object.
 This file is the CLI’s own record of what happened — not written by our code.

 The API is stateless

 Anthropic’s Messages API has no server-side sessions.
-Every API call includes the entire conversation history as the messages array.
+Every API call includes the entire conversation history as themessages array.
 Resuming a session means re-sending all previous messages as input tokens.

 Prompt caching mitigates this: system prompts, tool definitions, and early messages get cached at 0.1x the input price.
 In practice, most resumed conversations hit the cache heavily.